recite-oasis/oasis-open-project/GOVERNANCE.md

 All members of the community must abide by all relevant OASIS policies including the [OASIS Open Projects Code of Conduct](./CODE-OF-CONDUCT.md).
 Failure to adhere to the Code of Conduct can have consequences including being held no longer eligible to participate in the work.

 * *Contributors*: People who have contributed to a project repository are contributors.
-Anyone can be a contributor, so long as they sign the appropriate Contributor License Agreements [add appropriate link] and conform to the Open Project policies.
+Anyone can be a contributor, so long as they sign [the appropriate Contributor License Agreements](https://cla-assistant.io/recite-oasis/oasis-open-project) and conform to the Open Project policies.

 * *Technical Steering Committee (TSC)*: Contributors can be invited by the PGB to join the TSC.
 A TSC generally covers the work on a single project within the Open Project.
 The TSC has day-to-day oversight of the technical work on the project and works with project maintainers to make sure project's goals are met.
 The TSC also advises the PGB on the technical agenda such as when works are ready for approval and release.
 The PGB must publish process documentation outlining the requirements for joining and voting in the project’s TSC.